marialarsson/tsugite/README.md

 If you want to use it for commercial purposes, please contact Kaoru Shigeta (shigeta@todaitlo.jp).

 ### Environment
-- Python version: 3.8.3
+- Python 3.8.3
+- pip 21.1.2
 - Packages: [requirements.txt](requirements.txt)

+It is recommended to use a virtual environment, for example [venv](https://docs.python.org/3/library/venv.html).

 The following command will install the packages at once.
 ```
 $ pip install -r requirements.txt
 ```
-It is recommended to use a virtual environment, for example [venv](https://docs.python.org/3/library/venv.html).

 ### Run Program
 After installing the necessary packages, you can run the application by the following command:
 ```
+$ cd setup
-$ python setup/tsugite_app.py
+$ python tsugite_app.py
 ```

 ### File format *.tsu